Alfalfa: benefits, dosage, contraindications

-Alfalfa or lucerne, commonly called the "father of all foods" (in Arabic al-fac-facah), is a perennial herbaceous leguminous plant species native to Asia and the Middle East, which was introduced by the Arabs to Spain.
-It is now cultivated worldwide in clay soils.
-It has erect stems 30 cm to 1 meter in height, with trifoliate leaves and small purple flowers.
+Alfalfa, or lucerne, commonly called the "father of all foods" (in Arabic al-fac-facah), is a species of perennial herbaceous leguminous plant native to Asia and the Middle East that was introduced to Spain by the Arabs.
+It is now cultivated worldwide, on clay soils.
+It has erect stems 30 cm to 1 meter high, with trifoliate leaves and small purple flowers.
 It grows Alfalfa is known for its ability to fix nitrogen: it captures it from the air to enrich the soil.
-Thus, its vegetable body is rich in nitrogenous products, making it a natural fertilizer.
+Thus, its plant body is rich in nitrogenous compounds, making it a natural fertilizer.
 The aerial parts are the parts of the plant used in medicine.
 It contains numerous minerals and vitamins, making it a very effective remineralizer.
-Leaf extracts of lucerne or alfalfa protein concentrate (APC: alfalfa protein concentrate) contain phytoestrogens (coumestrol and isoflavones) known for their disruptive effect on the reproductive cycle in females.
-Alfalfa has a long history of use in Ayurvedic and homeopathic medicine for central nervous system and digestive system disorders.
-Traditionally, it is used as a general stimulant and blood pressure regulator, anti-rheumatic, and remineralizing.
-M. sativa has a long tradition of use in Ayurvedic and homeopathic medicine for central nervous system and digestive system disorders.
+Alfalfa leaf extracts or the alfalfa protein concentrate (APC: alfalfa protein concentrate) contain phytoestrogens (coumestrol and isoflavones) which are known for their disruptive effect on the reproductive cycle in females.
+Alfalfa has a long tradition of use in Ayurvedic and homeopathic medicine for disorders of the central nervous system and the digestive system.
+Traditionally, it is used as a general stimulant and blood pressure regulator, as an anti-rheumatic and a remineralizer.
+M. sativa has a long tradition of use in Ayurvedic and homeopathic medicine for disorders of the central nervous system and the digestive system.

 Other name(s)